William Lee (valet)

 William Lee (c.
-1750 – 1810), also known as Billy or Will Lee, was an American slave and personal assistant of George Washington.
+1750 – 1810) was an American slave and personal assistant of George Washington.
 He was the only one of Washington's slaves who was freed immediately by Washington's will.
-Because he served by Washington's side throughout the American Revolutionary War and was sometimes depicted next to Washington in paintings, Lee was one of the most publicized African-Americans of his time.
+With his service by Washington's side throughout the American Revolutionary War and occasional depiction next to Washington in paintings, Lee was one of the most publicized African Americans of his time.

 Early life

 Born c.
 1750, Lee was purchased on May 27, 1768, when he was just a teenager, by George Washington, as described in Washington's account book as Mulatto Will, from the estate of the late Colonel John Lee of Westmoreland County, Virginia for sixty-one pounds and fifteen shillings.
 William kept the surname "Lee" from his previous owner.
 Also purchased at the time was William's brother Frank as well as two other slaves.
 Washington paid high prices for William and Frank, as they were to be household slaves, rather than field slaves.
 William and Frank were often chosen to serve as domestic servants.
 Frank became Washington's butler at Mount Vernon, and William served in a variety of roles, including Washington's valet or manservant.
 As the valet, Lee performed chores such as brushing Washington's long hair and tying it behind his head.